elastic/elastic-serverless-forwarder/docs/README-AWS.md

 * For every Secret Manager secret that you want to refer in the yaml configuration file (see below) the following action must be allowed:
   * `secretsmanager:GetSecretValue`

+* For every decrypt key that's not the default one that you used to encrypt your Secret Manager secrets with, the following action must be allowed:
+  * `kms:Decrypt`

-* For SQS queue resource that you want to use as triggers of the Lambda the proper permission are arleady included by `arn:aws:iam::aws:policy/service-role/AWSLambdaSQSQueueExecutionRole`:
+* For SQS queue resource that you want to use as triggers of the Lambda the proper permission are already included by `arn:aws:iam::aws:policy/service-role/AWSLambdaSQSQueueExecutionRole`:

 ### Cloudformation